lwjglgamedev/zvk/bookcontents/chapter-10/chapter-10.md

 We need to modify the way the buffer resources are freed.
 Since the buffer and the associated memory are created in a single call, we can now free them by just calling the `vmaDestroyBuffer` function.
 Map and unmap operations also need to call VMA functions, `vmaMapMemory` for mapping the memory and `vmaUnmapMemory` for un-mapping.
-We have added a new method to flush the contents of CPU mapped buffers if we do not swant to use the coherent flag to do it automatically for us.
+We have added a new method to flush the contents of CPU mapped buffers if we do not want to use the coherent flag to do it automatically for us.

-The code inside the `src/eng/vj/vkImage.zig` file needs to be highly modified, since the allocation mechanisms for images and the associated buffers change a lot when using VMA.
+The code inside the `src/eng/vk/vkImage.zig` file needs to be highly modified, since the allocation mechanisms for images and the associated buffers change a lot when using VMA.
 We first need to define memory usage flags in the `VkImageData` struct:

 ```zig